mason-mx/ELK-Docker/elk6/README.md

 ## Things to try

-- [x] to start a Filebeat container in the same subnet and feed data to `es6`.
+- [x] to start a Filebeat container in the same subnet and feed data to `es6`
 - [x] to update `filebeat-entry.sh` to automatically check if feeding ends
 - [x] to run elk6 on x86 machine to check the above issue of showing map
+- [x] to organize these applications by a service
+- [ ] to migrate earthquakes data to host volume